 What is a jumbo loan?

 Mortgage loans are allowed to exceed these loan limits.
 Larger loans are called jumbo mortgages.
-The cost of obtaining a jumbo mortgage is generally higher than the cost of obtaining other loans.
-For this reason, they are often higher-priced mortgage loans.
+The cost of obtaining a jumbo mortgage may be higher than the cost of obtaining a conforming mortgage.